Negrini085/PhotoNim/README.md

 # Usage
+Here, you'll find a brief overview and basic examples to get you started.
+For a deeper dive into implementation details and more advanced usage scenarios, we recommend visiting the [documentation site](https://negrini085.github.io/PhotoNim/).

 ## PhotoNim CLI
 To use PhotoNim CLI you will first need to build the project executable and you can do it from the root directory in different ways: